vivqu/vivqu.github.io/_posts/2023-04-30-app-approval-hell.md

 Admittedly, this was my fault for quickly hacking together the project and not paying close enough attention to check all the requirements were met.
 I've worked with plenty of other APIs that require authorization to know that there is a difference between developer and production access, and it's very common to have a API verification process.

-However, there were a few issues on Google's side that made it very easy to overlook:
+However, there were a few issues on Google's side that made it very easy to overlook or forget:
 1. No feedback from the extension submission review
 2. Lack of communication about verification